Yorker vs Pingdom

 Why switch from Pingdom to Yorker?

-Can I reuse my Pingdom transaction scripts?
+Can I reuse my Pingdom transactions in Yorker?

 Does Yorker replace Pingdom's status pages?